lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/01basics/basics.rst

    Latest Debian images

 At the time of writing, we are using the *Bullseye* image.
-Click on it's link.
+Click on its link.
 Scrolling up you'll find :ref:`basics_deb2`.
 There are three types of snapshots, Minimal, IoT and Xfce Desktop.
 IoT is the one we are running.